nipy/nipy/doc/users/glm_spec.rst

 of a fMRI experiment.

 This involves:

-* experimental model: a description of the experimental protocol (function of experimental time)
+* an experimental model: a description of the experimental protocol (function of experimental time)

-* neuronal model: a model of how a particular neuron responds to the experimental protocol (function of the experimental model)
+* a neuronal model: a model of how a particular neuron responds to the experimental protocol (function of the experimental model)

-* hemodynamic model: a model of the BOLD signal at a particular voxel, (function of the neuronal model)
+* a hemodynamic model: a model of the BOLD signal at a particular voxel, (function of the neuronal model)

 Experimental model